 “He started to wag his tail, and this really sort of threw me,” Grossi said, recalling that the dog he would later name Fred was malnourished, dirty, and covered in bugs.
 What reason did he have to do that?

 A Growing Friendship

-In recognition of Veterans Day, Monday, November 13 at 4:15 p.m., Grossi, a graduate of Georgetown’s Bachelor of Arts in Liberal Studies program, will answer questions at the School of Continuing Studies and read from his new book, “Craig & Fred: A Marine, a Stray Dog, and How They Rescued Each Other.”
+In recognition of Veterans Day, Monday, November 13., Grossi, a graduate of Georgetown’s Bachelor of Arts in Liberal Studies program, answered questions at the School of Continuing Studies and read from his new book, “Craig & Fred: A Marine, a Stray Dog, and How They Rescued Each Other.”

 The book tells the story of that first meeting; how Grossi and his fellow marines took Fred in, and perhaps most remarkably, how, with a lot of help, he was able to smuggle Fred out of Afghanistan so he could eventually be flown in a crate to John F. Kennedy International Airport in New York City, where Grossi’s family would pick him up.

 That’s the basics of the story, but, as its title implies, the book is about much more.
 For Grossi, who would later be injured in a rocket attack, Fred exuded the kind of “stubborn positivity” that enabled them both not only to survive, but also to use their story to inspire others.